Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

 The benefit of including more detailed meta covariate information is understood when analyzing the results for the block-structured covariance matrix $\Sigmabf_{block}$ in Figure \ref{sim_study_main} (b).
-In this regime, results are reported for the covariance meta regression model that utilizes an intercept meta covariate (MR.I) and a categorical group-identifying meta covariate (MR.D).
-Additionally, to assess the performance of the CMR model in a more realistic setting, we also analyze CMR results for the block covariance regime with a continuous meta covariate drawn from a normal distribution (MR.C).
-Specifically, the meta covariate for each variable in the MR.C regime includes an intercept and a real valued scalar obtained randomly from a normal distribution centered at the group number $g_j \in \{1, 2, 3\}$ with standard deviation 1/4.
-For example, the meta covariate matrix used for the smallest dimension $p=9$ is as follows, rounded to 2 decimal points:

-where $\mathbf{g}^T = $.
-This meta covariate configuration is motivated by the intuition that, in practice, units belonging to a group have an affinity, so are expected to have similar meta covariate values.

-In the $\Sigmabf_{block}$ regime, the CMR model with group-identifying meta covariates outperforms all models considered, often by a notable margin.
-As before, the superior performance of the MR.D model highlights the benefit of flexibly allowing nonzero shrinkage of off-diagonal covariance values.
-The simpler intercept CMR model outperforms or nearly outperforms the remaining comparison models for scenarios with moderately sized dimensions ($p=9,16$).
-For scenarios with a large dimension ($p=50$), the SIS model that uses the group membership meta covariate performs well, with median log loss slightly larger than that of the MR.D or MR.C models, further supporting the benefit of incorporating meta covariate information in estimating covariation patterns among variables.
+In this regime, results are reported for the feature aware covariance estimation model that utilizes an intercept meta covariate (FACE.I), a categorical group-identifying meta covariate (FACE.D), and a more realistic continuous meta covariate drawn from a group-specific normal distribution (FACE.C).
+In this regime, the FACE model with group-identifying meta covariates (FACE.D) outperforms \red{the MLE, SIS, and CUSP models}, often by a notable margin. \red{For moderately sized dimensions ($p=9,16$), FACE.D and FACE.C outperform all other methods, indicating a benefit to utilizing even imperfect outcome features within the FACE framework.
+For scenarios with a large dimension ($p=50$), the SIS model has moderately larger median log loss than the FACE.D or FACE.C models, and the SNE model has moderately smaller median log loss than the FACE.D or FACE.C models.} \red{These competitive performances may be due to the fact that there are many more open parameters in the FACE model, since, among others, the regression coefficient dimension scales with $r$.
+In general, though, this highlights an overall benefit in utilizing a non-exchangeable prior in factor modeling that incorporates structured shrinkage.}